Aleksandar15/Cars-Club-frontend/README.md

       once they'll call the `getSortedPosts` with `limit:5` and `offset:0` -> re-thinking: except for `Delete` button which will ONLY filter the removed data upon 200 Response Successful Response: don't re-fetch but instead filter out the removed Post from the `Posts` state for smoother UX/UI.
+17. Reusability issues I figured `offset` and `limit` inside of my `PaginationMarketplace` are used multiple times and if I decide to change the `limit` I must change it across multiple codes -> instead a solution for DRY Principle would be to put this limit in a Redux State: so whatever's initial state I put inside that slice it's however many Posts Per Pages would be shown inside of mine `Post.tsx` Component.
+    -> BUT for `offset` there's no need to do it as they're a functionality in and off itself by some math calculations that I can't memorize and I have to remind myself if I ever want to implement something so good and advanced pagination as my current one is.

 ##### Further plans (_reminders for me_)